runtimeverification/k/k-distribution/tutorial/1_k/3_lambda++/lesson_2/README.md

-When the item preceding the environment recovery task `Rho` in the computation becomes a value, replace the current environment with `Rho` and dissolves `Rho` from the computation.
+When the item preceding the environment recovery task `Rho` in the computation becomes a value, replace the current environment with `Rho` and dissolve `Rho` from the computation.

 Before we kompile, let us make this rule and the lambda evaluation rule structural, because we do not want these to count as transitions.